 Anodine says charities from America come to Burundi to help, but she wants her country to have enough ophthalmologists.
 And HelpMeSee is helping those like Anodine, as well as others, with a mission of training many more cataract specialists who can make a real impact to cure the over 60 million blind and severely visually impaired across the world with untreated cataracts.

 If we can train thousands of surgeons a year who, in turn, can perform 1,000 additional cataract removal surgeries annually.
-We can restore sight to millions, in Burundi any many other places.
+We can restore sight to millions in Burundi and many other places.

 It’s time to make your tax-deductible gift now.